PierreSenellart/provsql/doc/TODO/probability-evaluation.md

 ## 4. Method-catalog follow-ups

+- **Creator-marked deterministic ORs for HAVING enumerations.** The Boolean circuits that `having_Expr_to_provenance_cmp` builds are ORs over "the group's aggregate takes value v" / "exactly this subset present" outcomes -- mutually exclusive by construction (an aggregate has one value per world), with variable-disjoint ANDs inside: actual d-DNNFs, just unmarked.
+Stamping `DNNF_CERT_INFO` on them at creation (the same persisted certificate the bounded-treewidth reachability route uses, consumed by `independent` / `interpret-as-dd`) would give the *circuit-route* evaluation of HAVING tokens exact linear coverage wherever the enumeration is small -- complementary to the marginal-vector engine (which works on the `gate_agg` side) and to item 2's samplers (which remain the answer when the enumeration explodes).
+Same dual pattern as the reachability certificates: creator-marked here; a cheap *verified* variant also exists for ORs whose children are `mulinput` literals of one key variable with distinct indices (unions of `repair_key` alternatives), checkable in one pass over the children at evaluation time.
 - **Lazy Boolean build.** RV / HAVING circuits with no Boolean view fall to a small top-level estimator outside the catalog (the surviving-aggregate sampler routing of item 2 is a partial step).
 A true lazy Boolean build would fold even